 Take, for instance, the “party” lifestyle.
 When I was a teen I did drugs and drank frequently.
 It became a lifestyle and it was difficult for me to imagine life without constant “partying.”
 After several years I wisely quit.
 This was before I became a believer.
 In essence, I repented because repentance is simply the resolve — the mental decision — to change for the positive, along with the corresponding action.
 Why did I quit?
 Because, although the “party” lifestyle delivered a quick fix to escape reality and have a “good time,” they couldn’t deliver the goods in the long term.
 Instead they brought hangovers, depression, broken relationships and bondage.

 What spurred my change-for-the-positive, that is, my repentance?
 I saw the obvious truth, believed it, and changed accordingly.
 The same principle applies to receiving God’s grace of salvation through the gospel of Christ.
 We see the truth, believe it, and change accordingly.
-Repentance is the resolve to change for the positive in accordance with God’s will.
+Repentance is the mental resolve to change for the positive in accordance with God’s will and the corresponding action.